What is COVID-19?

 What else can I do?

-- Update your emergency kits with food and supplies to last 14 days in case there is a need for quarantine.
+- Be prepared with food and essential supplies to last 14 days in case you need to isolate yourself or quarantine.

-- Always check with reliable sources for the up-to-date, accurate information about novel coronavirus.
+- Always check with trusted sources for the up-to-date, accurate information about novel coronavirus.

 - Los Angeles County Department of Public Health (LACDPH, County)